 On small screens such a mobile devices, it can be a better user experience to alternatively show a set of tabs as an accordion.

-The Responsive Threshold is a simple number that is checked when a page is rendered.
+The setting Edit Block > Advanced > Accordion responsive threshold is a simple number that is checked when a page is rendered.
 If the screen width or browser width is below that size, the tab set will be rendered as an accordion.
 If the screen width is above that size, the tab set will be rendered as tabs.

 If you want to show an accordion whatever the screen size, just set this to an arbitrarily big number such as 10000.
-If you always want to show tabs, no matter what, leave Responsive Threshold as 0, the default value.
+If you always want to show tabs, no matter what, leave Accordion responsive threshold as 0, the default value.

 To see this set of tabs render as an accordion, reduce your browser window to 700 pixels or less and refresh this page.